 The functional opening of the fishing season for Owen River Lodge, and

 the rainbow trout are just gaining their post-spawn weight back again.
-The brown trout this region is famous for are already in great shape, and hungry.
+The brown trout are already in great shape, and hungry.
 There is sometimes dry fly activity, but the emphasis is often with nymphs.
 The trout are sometimes still in groups, so higher per day catch rates are not unusual.
 Anglers should expect cool-but-warming air temperatures.

 Early Summer (December):